pearcej/cpp4python/_sources/Input_and_Output/glossary.rst

     stream
         An abstraction that allows you to send or receive an unknown number of bytes in input or output.
 It is a metaphor for a stream of water.

+    End-Of-File(EOF)
+         A flag at the end of the file to let programs know when to stop.

 Matching